Christian IV's naval expedition to Stockholm: Expedition

-Nielsen, who possessed more firepower than the Swedes, managed to repulse them, and the Swedes withdrew.
-After this, Nielsen landed on the island from which the Swedes had departed, capturing eight or ten prisoners, and capturing three pyrotechnic weapons which the Swedes had used to attack the Danish ships during the night.
+Nielsen, possessing greater firepower than the Swedes, managed to repulse them, and the Swedes withdrew.
+After this, Nielsen landed on the island from which the Swedes had departed, capturing eight or ten prisoners, and seizing three pyrotechnic weapons which the Swedes had used to attack the Danish ships during the night.

 On 2 September, the Danish fleet had reached Vaxholm Fortress.
 The fortress had been defended by a garrison of around 50 men since May 1612, under Mårten Krakow and his wife, Emerentia Krakow, who now sought to prevent the Danish fleet from reaching Stockholm.
 The King of Sweden, Gustavus Adolphus, received reports of the Danish fleet's advance on Stockholm.
-He subsequently rushed from Jönköping, arriving in Stockholm at 3:00AM on 9 September, having travelled 340 kilometres in three days.
+He subsequently rushed from Jönköping, arriving in Stockholm at 3AM on 9 September, having travelled 340 kilometres in three days.
 Two hours later, he continued onwards towards Vaxholm.
 The defences in Stockholm were quickly improved, and volunteer levies from Dalecarlia were called upon, forced marching towards Stockholm to aid in its defence.
 There was panic among those in the city, where many feared that the Danes would break through Vaxholm Fortress and attack the city.
 The Queen dowager, Christina, left the city for Gripsholm Castle with all of her valuables, but this was to prove unnecessary.

 On 4 September, Christian IV abandoned his attempt at attacking and capturing Stockholm.
-In reality, the expedition had been doomed to fail from the start.
-Despite his fleet being strong, the troops he had on his ships were insufficient for his ambition to capture Stockholm, and his ambition was therefore hopeless.
+In reality, the expedition had been doomed to fail from the outset.
+Despite his strong fleet, the troops he had on his ships were insufficient for his ambition to capture Stockholm, and his ambition was therefore hopeless.
 After Monickhouen's arrival with the enlisted Dutch regiment, the Swedish forces in Stockholm consisted of some 2,500 men.

 Aftermath

-Although Christian was not incompetent, his plan had been unrealistic.
-It is speculated that he believed a mere show of force would make Stockholm capitulate.
+Although Christian was not incompetent, his plan proved unrealistic.
+It is speculated that he believed a mere show of force would endue Stockholm to capitulate.
 If it had, it would have provided the leverage at the negation table needed to end the war on more favourable terms for Denmark-Norway.

 On 10 September, after having suffered from unfavourable winds which slowed the Danish retreat, the Danish fleet finally left the Stockholm Archipelago and sailed south.
-Christian IV left the fleet on Bornholm on 13 September, transferring command over to the Admiral of the Realm, Mogens Ulfeldt, and arrived back in Copenhagen on 17 September.
+Christian IV left the fleet on Bornholm on 13 September, transferring command over to Admiral of the Realm, Mogens Ulfeldt, and arrived back in Copenhagen on 17 September.

-The Kalmar War would continue for a short while longer, finally ending with the Treaty of Knäred on 21 January 1613, just over 4 months later.
-It would result in a Dano-Norwegian victory.
-Christian was persuaded to sign the peace treaty with Sweden, while low on funds due his reliance on mercenaries, by England, which had a vested interest in Baltic Sea trade, which was being hampered by the war.
-The treaty came before Christian could attain the decisive negotiating position over the Swedish Empire he had desperately sought 4 months prior with his naval expedition to Stockholm.
+The Kalmar War continued for a short while longer, finally ending with the Treaty of Knäred on 21 January 1613, just over 4 months later.
+An outcome that was a Dano-Norwegian victory.
+Christian was persuaded to sign this peace treaty with the Swedish Empire by England, while low on funds due his reliance on mercenaries.
+England had a vested interest in Baltic Sea trade, which was being hampered by the war.
+The treaty came before Christian could attain a decisive negotiating position over the Swedish Empire which he had sought 4 months prior with his naval expedition to Stockholm, which was the last notable engagement of the Kalmar War.